ChungYuEricson/sport-game-schedule-desktop-app/README.md

 ### Goal:
 The project aims to allow anyone to create a quick schedule for sports team.
 I am interested because I have not seen a lot of program dedicated to provide a convenient way to create a schedule for sport games.

-### User Stories:

-#### Phase 0 & 1:
-During Phase 0 & 1, the project wants to create a manager to hold information of a match between 2 teams.

-- As a user, I want to be able to add players to team
-- As a user, I want to be able to remove players from team
-- As a user, I want to be able to add info of players as I create them.
-- As a user, I want to be able to view info of each player.
-- As a user, I want to be able to view who is on the team.
-- As a user, I want to be able to view by sorting info of players in team. i.e. quick view by player position/ age
-- As a user, I want to be able to update which team won.
-- As a user, I want to be able to save my progress (if I so choose)
-- As a user, I want to be able to be able to load my progress (if I so choose)

 ### User flow
 Home&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Default Load</br>
 <img width="250" alt="home" src="https://github.com/user-attachments/assets/bdd02677-9d13-4370-a922-68838ccc3afc" />